mendix/pluggable-widgets-tools/README.md

 necessity.
 To extend the current files you can add inside your custom file the following lines:

+Please note we have different configurations for web/hybrid and native mobile apps because native mobile doesn't have a preview mode in Mendix Studio Pro.
+Your preview configuration is related to the file Widget.webmodeler.tsx or .jsx.

 For web and hybrid mobile apps
 ```javascript 1.6
 const merge = require("webpack-merge");